 Know where to turn in an emergency.
 If you have depression and you feel hopeless and are thinking of suicide, please get immediate help.
 To reach the national suicide prevention hotline, call 1-800-273-8255.
 This hotline is available 24 hours a day.
 If you prefer to text, you can text HOME to 741741 to reach the crisis text line anywhere in the United States.

 If you think you are depressed and you are ready to reach out and get support for your depression, look no further.
-Grief Recovery Center professional Houston therapist is here.
+Grief Recovery Center in Houston, TX professional therapist is here.
 You can reach us at (832) 413-2410 or by filling out the form on our website.